Configuring breaking changes

 Strict mode for new APIs

-For brand new APIs in active development, you might want stricter rules that flag more changes as breaking to ensure stability:
+For brand new APIs in active development, we might want stricter rules that flag more changes as breaking to ensure stability:

 # changes-rules.yaml - Strict mode for new APIs